insin/nwb/docs/Commands.md

 **Options:**

-- `--auto-install` - automatically install missing npm dependencies and save them to your app's `package.json`
+- `--install` - automatically install missing npm dependencies and save them to your app's `package.json`
 - `--fallback` - fall back to serving the index page from any path, for developing apps which use the History API
 - `--host` - change the hostname the dev server binds to *[default: not specifying a host when starting the dev server]*
 - `--port` - change the port the dev server runs on *[default: 3000]*